rojotek/ethereum-org-website/src/content/roadmap/security/index.md

 ## Staking withdrawals {#staking-withdrawals}

 The upgrade from proof-of-work to proof-of-stake began with Ethereum pioneers “staking” their ETH in a deposit contract.
 That ETH is used to protect the network.
 However, that ETH cannot yet be unlocked and returned to the users.
 Allowing ETH to be withdrawn is a critical part of the proof-of-stake upgrade.
 In addition to withdrawals being a critical component of a fully-functional proof-of-stake protocol, allowing withdrawals is also good for Ethereum security as it allows stakers to use their ETH rewards for other non-staking purposes.
 This means users that want liquidity do not have to rely upon liquid staking derivatives (LSDs) that can be a centralizing force on Ethereum.
-This upgrade is scheduled to be completed on April 12, 2023.
+Staking withdrawals were enabled with the Shanghai/Capella upgrade which occurred on April 12, 2023.

 <ButtonLink variant="outline-color" to="/staking/withdrawals/">Read about withdrawals</ButtonLink>